 BBCOR Avenge vs Drop 10 Avenge

 For 2018, the Avenge will come in both a BBCOR (like 2017) and a Big Barrel.
 This big barrel version is a great addition.
 The two bats are identical in terms of make up.
-But, do note, the Drop 10 swings very light for its class of bat.
-That is, a two piece composite bat in the drop 10 space.
-The Avenge BBCOR swings much like it did last year.
-That is, a two peice composite bat in the mildly balanced space.
-Not nearly heavy enough to be referred to as an end loaded bat.
-But with enough gumption to be outside the realm of the ultra-light swinging bats like the Rawlings VELO, etal.
+But, do note, the Drop 10 swings very light for its class of bat (a two piece composite bat in the drop 10 space).
+The Avenge BBCOR swings much like it did last year---that is, a two piece composite bat in the mildly balanced space, not nearly heavy enough to be referred to as an end loaded bat, but with enough gumption to be outside the realm of the ultra-light swinging bats like the Rawlings VELO, et al.

 Why the Axe Handle?

-We are confident that no one, save maybe Axe, has written more read words about the odd shape of the Axe bat handle than us.
-We would refer you to many of those articles if you want a more indepth understanding.
+We are confident that no one, save maybe Axe, has more viewed commentary about the odd shape of the Axe bat handle than us.
+We would refer you to many of those articles if you want a more in depth understanding.

-5 years ago this sounded like crazy talk.
-But enough major league folks have adopted the idea to give some credence to the mad scientists at Axe Bats.
+Five years ago this sounded like crazy talk.
+But enough Major League folks have adopted the idea to give some credence to the mad scientists at Axe Bats.

 Axe Avenge Comparable Bats

-Considering the asymmetric knob and end cap there is no other bat, outside the Axe Brand, that comes even close to comparable.
+Considering the asymmetric knob and end cap, there is no other bat outside the Axe Brand that is close to comparable.

-In terms of a two piece composite the world is your oyster in both your Big Barrel and BBCOR space (which is what the Axe Avenge is made in).
+In terms of a two piece composite, the world is your oyster in both your Big Barrel and BBCOR space (which is what the Axe Avenge comes in).
 You could check out the 2018 CF Zen from DeMarini, 2018 Ghost from Easton or the 2018 Rawlings Quatro.
-To say nothing of Slugger two piece composite.
+To say nothing of Slugger's two piece composite.

 The right answer might be the 2017 Avenge.
 In the BBCOR version at least, there are not considerable changes between the 2018 and 2017 version.
 But, do note, the 2017 version never produced a Big Barrel 2 3/4 drop 10 in the Axe Avenge.
 That can only be found in this new 2018.

-This is, of course, only made possible because of the bat's asymmetric knob which predicts the offensive side of the bat.
+This is only possible because of the bat's asymmetric knob which predicts the offensive side of the bat.
 The barrel of the bat is reinforced for durability on the offensive side.

 Axe Avenge Construction